 mixing watercolors chart, cheat sheet and more!

 What I learned over the years is that to be truly fearless and confident in mixing watercolors, we should be patient with ourselves and practice with intension to learn and absorb the details of what you are doing.

-Knowing the fundamentals, the right supplies and the basic mixes is of course a good guide to watercolor mixing, a strong starting point.
+Knowing the fundamental is of course a strong starting point in mixing watercolors.
 But it doesn’t stop there.
 It’s an everyday process.